havardhovde/weather-app/README.md

-Weather app build with react and the OpenWeatherMap API
+Weather app built with react and the OpenWeatherMap API